Japan needs foster care rather than institutions: U.K. experts | The Japan Times

 But such developments often take time and depend on cultural attitudes to parenting and other matters.

-“Children should also have a say in where they live and what happens to them.”
+“Children should also have a say in where they live and what happens to them,” he said.

 Kanae Doi, who is the Japan director at Human Rights Watch, said that “budgets need to be shifted from institutional to foster care.”